filakhtov/gentoo-use-docs/sys-apps/sed.md

 It is recommended to modify this flag system-wide.
 If disabled while trying to edit file with ACL permissions set, these permissions can be lost.

-### forced-sandbox
-Modify a source code before compiling to force a sandbox mode that can't be disabled (normally enabled via the `--sandbox` command line option).

-It is safe to disable this flag.
-It can be useful if there is a need to accept an untrusted input for sed, e.g. a web-service to validate sed expressions.

 ### nls
 Pass the `--enable-nls` option to the configure scrpit.
 Provide support for a program messages localization using gettext and install appropriate translation files.